mobidonia/whatsappfooddocs/faq/faq.md

 {% embed url="https://bobcares.com/blog/enable-php-zip-extension-cpanel/" caption="" %}

 Also, please talk with your hosting provider on how to enable the zip extension for you.

-### Error on update version 2.4.1

-**Problem:** There is no existing directory at "/var/www/html/storage/logs" and it could not be created: Permission denied.

-**Cause**: This mostly happens because of storage/logs permissions or cache.

-**Solution:** Delete everything inside bootstrap/cache directory and reload the page.

 ## Update via FTP